yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 {% tip %}
-See more examples for the {{ISpaceProxy}} interface usage with the [POJO Support] section.
+See more examples for the `ISpaceProxy` interface usage with the [POJO Support] section.
 {% endtip %}

 # Saving Data to the Space

-The {{ISpaceProxy.Write()}} operation saves a copy of an object into the Space.
+The `ISpaceProxy.Write()` operation saves a copy of an object into the Space.
 The actual object passed as a parameter to the Write function is not affected by the operation.
 As with the Read operation, the Write operation supports default values and generic parameters.
-When the object to be saved already exists in the Space (objects are identified with their {{ID}}), the default behavior is to perform an **update operation**.
-To change the default update operation scenario, change the update mode in the {{WriteModifiers}} enum settings to {{WriteModifiers.WRITE_ONLY}} mode.
+When the object to be saved already exists in the Space (objects are identified with their `ID`), the default behavior is to perform an **update operation**.
+To change the default update operation scenario, change the update mode in the `WriteModifiers` enum settings to `WriteModifiers.WRITE_ONLY` mode.

-When updating an object with many fields use the {{PARTIAL_UPDATE}} mode.
+When updating an object with many fields use the `PARTIAL_UPDATE` mode.

 When performing a Write operation you may provide a lease (time to live) duration (in milliseconds time unit) for the object.
 The Write invocation returns a [Lease|Leases - Automatic Expiration] object allowing you to cancel or renew the object lease.
 When the lease expires, the object is removed from the Space.
-The default lease duration is {{FOREVER}}.
-An {{IllegalArgumentException}} is thrown if the lease time requested is negative.
+The default lease duration is `FOREVER`.
+An `IllegalArgumentException` is thrown if the lease time requested is negative.

 If a Write returns without throwing an exception, that object is committed to the Space, possibly within a transaction.
 When the Write operation throws an exception, the exception type and message must be considered in order to know whether the object was successfully committed to the Space or not.
-For example, the {{EntryAlreadyInSpaceException}} when using write with a {{WriteOnly}} modifier means the object was not committed, as it already exists in the Space.
+For example, the `EntryAlreadyInSpaceException` when using write with a `WriteOnly` modifier means the object was not committed, as it already exists in the Space.

 Writing an object into a space might generate [notifications|Notify Container] to registered objects.

 ## Returning Previous Value

 When updating an existing object in the space, you may need the object's value before it was updated.
-The previous value is returned as an {{ILeaseContext}} Object.
+The previous value is returned as an `ILeaseContext` Object.
 The default behavior is to return a null value.
-To change the setting, set the {{WriteModifiers.RETURN_PREV_ON_UPDATE}} to true.
+To change the setting, set the `WriteModifiers.RETURN_PREV_ON_UPDATE` to true.

 # Performing a Delta Update